longanisainhertaco/dpf2/docs/validation.md

 applies to neutron yield time series, providing an intuitive visualization of expected experimental scatter.

+### Statistical Error Bands

+Each benchmark stores the ensemble mean and one-sigma spread for peak current and neutron yield in `ReferenceMaterial` JSON files (for example, `shot_deuterium_20kV.json`).
+Monte-Carlo validation tests recompute these statistics and ensure experimental measurements fall inside the ±2σ envelope.
+When adding new benchmarks, record these statistics so the validation suite can enforce the error bands.

 ## Physics Regression Tests

 ### MHD Shock Tube